zhutao100/qwen-code/docs/users/common-workflow.md

 how is authentication handled?
 ```

->[!tip]  Tips:
+> [!tip]
 >
 > - Start with broad questions, then narrow down to specific areas
 > - Ask about coding conventions and patterns used in the project
 > - Request a glossary of project-specific terms

 ### Find relevant code